wkolowski/Type-Theory-Wishlist/README.md

   almost-pi * 2 + big-scientific-num ^ (2 - almost-pi / 1.2e3)
 ```

 `Char` is the type of characters.
 It represents UTF-8 encoded characters.
-Character literals are enclosed between apostraphes.
+Character literals are enclosed between apostrophes.
 We may use the usual representation of special characters (backslash followed with a letter) and quote backslashes and other special characters with an additional backslash.
 We support all the conventional operations on characters, including conversion to its code point, but we won't show them here.

 ```
 char : Char := 'a'